Richkwokkk/rmi-calculator-server/README.md

 4. Run CalculatorClient.

 The client will perform a series of tests demonstrating the functionality of the calculator server in both single-client and multi-client scenarios.

+### Method 2: Using Makefile

+A Makefile is provided to simplify the compilation and execution process.
+To use the Makefile:

+1. Ensure you have `make` installed on your system.
+2. Open a terminal and navigate to the project root directory (where the Makefile is located).
+3. Use the following commands:

+   - To compile the project:
+     ```
+     make all
+     ```

+   - To run the server:
+     ```
+     make run-server
+     ```

+   - To run the client (in a separate terminal):
+     ```
+     make run-client
+     ```

+   - To clean the compiled files:
+     ```
+     make clean
+     ```

+Using the Makefile automates the compilation process and ensures that all files are compiled with the correct classpath and output directory settings.